OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-configuring-orbit-chain.md

 });
 ```

-Changing the function names in the list in [the Getter functions section](#getter-functions) will give you the other parameters.
+The other parameters can be obtained by changing the function names in the [the Getter functions section](#getter-functions) list.

 #### 2. `arbOwnerPrepareTransactionRequest`